MehranZdi/Image_Denoising/README.md

 ### Encoder part

 In encoder part, the goal is mining information of the image.
-This task will be done by Convolutional layers and Pooling layers.
+This task will be done by **Convolutional layers** and **Pooling layers**.
 I should mention that for feeding the model I used colored images in FFHQ dataset and I changed the images' sizes to 512*512*3.
 At the bottom right part of the image, there is a guide for marks which I used for explaining what every single mark in the architecture is for.

 After passing the input through two convolutional layers, it's the pooling layer's turn.
 The pooling layer can store more vital information of an image.
 It reduces the height and width of the image and increases the number of channels.
 These steps will be done till the size of the matrix get to 16*16*512.